 Principal, Caroline H. Hume Chair

-Tim Day is Principal Flute of the SFS and holder of the Caroline H. Hume Chair.
+Tim Day has served as Principal Flute of the SFS since 2006, occupying the Caroline H. Hume Chair.
 Mr. Day served as principal flute with the Baltimore Symphony for twelve seasons, has been acting principal flute with the Minnesota Orchestra, and was guest principal flute with the Boston Symphony.
 A graduate of Oberlin Conservatory, Mr. Day joined the faculty of the San Francisco Conservatory of Music in 1987 and during the summers is on the faculty of the Music Academy of the West in Santa Barbara.

 Associate Principal, Catherine & Russell Clark Chair